j-ddd/jgraph_DND_character_sheets/djdcformat.md

 *1-?
 Entries Class Features*: Header: `CFeat` - `String`
 - Just raw text of what the class feature is.
 All together, I limit the amount of text you can have for each line by X characters.
+In case you want to manipulate how the lines are written, you can by initiating a new CFeat line.
+Example:

+- CFeat
+- Second Wind (Twice per short rest)
+- CFeat
+- Action Surge (Once per short rest)
+- CFeat
+- Once per short rest, you may choose one ally.
+That ally then
+- CFeat
+- gains +1d4 to all saving throws until the next long rest.

 *1-?
 Entries Species Features*: Header: `SFeat` - `String`
 - Just raw text of what the species feature is.
 All together, I limit the amount of text you can have for each line by X characters.
+In case you want to manipulate how the lines are written, you can by initiating a new SFeat line.
+Example:

+- SFeat
+- Fury of the Small
+- SFeat
+- Human Extra Feat

 *1-?
 Entries Feats*: Header: `Feat` - `String`
 - Just raw text of what the feat is.
 All together, I limit the amount of text you can have for each line by X characters.
+In case you want to manipulate how the lines are written, you can by initiating a new Feat line.
+Example:

+- Feat
+- Tough
+- Feat
+- Ability Score Improvement: +1 Dexterity and
+- Feat
+- +1 Charisma